LispEngineer/symbolics-console-protocol/protocol.md

 # Encoding

-Biphase (differential manchester) encoding around 75 kHz on RS-422.
+Biphase (differential manchester) encoding around 75 kHz via RS-422.
 Long pulse is about 13 μs and the short pulses are half that.
 Long pulses are logical 1 (marking), and a pair of short pulses are a logical 0 (spacing).

 1 start bit, 8 data bits, 1 stop bit and no parity is used for the serial encoding.

 # Commands